Jean-Pierre Chouteau: Chouteau-Osage fur trade

-On March 19, 1799, Chouteau acquired 30,000 orpines of territory now known as Chouteau Springs, Missouri from the Osage.
+On March 19, 1799, Chouteau acquired 30,000 arpents of territory now known as Chouteau Springs, Missouri from the Osage.

 On July 14, 1804, President Thomas Jefferson named Chouteau the US Agent for Indian affairs west of the Mississippi River.
 This was a major step for Chouteau to gain access to officials of the new American federal government, but he also delivered on his responsibilities.
 After being appointed a United States agent of Indian Affairs, Chouteau founded the Missouri Fur Company in St. Louis in 1804, together with Manuel Lisa, a Spanish trader from New Orleans.
 He devoted much of his energies to his company's fur trading activities with other family members, becoming one of the wealthiest residents of St. Louis.
 He became very wealthy and influential in St. Louis, and managed to retain considerable political power after the United States' Louisiana Purchase.

 As negotiator of the Treaty of Fort Clark, also known as the Osage Treaty of 1808, Chouteau convinced the Osage to sell large portions of their land in present-day Missouri and Arkansas to European-American settlers for Federal annuities.

 In addition, the Chouteau brothers kept up connections with Spanish authorities, further west.
 The Spanish gave Pierre Chouteau an exclusive license, in 1817, to trade with the Osage, in their region, west of US holdings.
 His fur trading business thrived, making him one of the wealthiest men in St. Louis.

 Chouteau was elected to the St. Louis Board of Trustees and became its first chairman.
 As a measure of his influence, he was elected to serve on half of the twelve boards chosen between 1810 and 1822.
 He also was appointed as justice of the peace.